 The values of the business and how you reward people need to work together to motivate and inspire your team.

 Strong leadership skills lets people know what they need to do and feel recognised and rewarded for doing those things well.

 Leadership also needs to make sure the work environment supports the e-Commerce culture and the standards and policies, and systems and resources are in place to make sure the culture stays strong.

 Great e-Commerce cultures deliver better results.
 There’s a focus on customer needs, creative solutions and working together.
 A great culture improves how you do e-Commerce, and makes your team happier and more effective.

-Read our guide to how to get more sales online for more practical online selling tips, or our article on breakthrough ideas for more on culture.
-Contact us if you need help with your own e-Commerce culture.
+Read our how to get more sales online guide for more online selling tips.
+See also our creating a more creative culture for more on culture.
+Or get in touch if you need help with your own e-Commerce culture.